 Threat Rationale T.UNAUTHORISED_ACCESS O.USER_AUTHENTICATION mitigates the threat requiring that all users have a mechanism to authenticate to the TOE to get access to the management interface.
 Each user has its own account and password.
 Therefore, the impersonation is impossible.
 O.USER_AUTHORISATION requires the TOE to allow different operations depending on the role assigned to the user being authenticated.
 In addition, O.USER_MANAGEMENT assigns to the administrator the privileges of adding and removing users as well as the configuration of their privileges.
 O. AUDIT_LOGS contributes to the mitigation of the threat by generating and audit record for each user access event.
 O.AUDIT_REVIEW contributes to the mitigation of the threat by only allowing the administrator to review and edit audit data.
 O.TRUSTED_PATH mitigates the operation replay by using unique operation ID for each operation implemented in TLS protocol.
 T.TRANSMISSION_DISCLOSURE O.TRUSTED_PATH mitigates this threat by requiring a trusted path before performing any management action in order to protect users credentials.
 O.VIDEO_PROTECTION mitigates this threat by providing the confidentiality protection of the video data.
 O.AUDIT_EXPORT contributes to the mitigation of the threat by establishing a secure link for external audit trail storage.
 T.VIDEO_MANIPULATION O.VIDEO_INTEGRITY mitigates this threat by implementing an integrity protection mechanisms of the video data transmitted.
+T.CAMERA_UNAVAILABLE OE.TOE_AVAILABILITY mitigates this threat ensuring that the operational environment protects the TOE against internal attacks aiming to disrupt the availability of the TOE.
+In addition, O.AUDIT_LOGS also contributes to the mitigation of the threat by generating and audit record each time the video data is unavailable.
 T.UPDATE_COMPROMISE O.FIRMWARE_LOAD_INTEGRITY mitigates this threat making sure that the TOE verifies the signature of the loaded firmware before installing it.
 O.AUDIT_LOGS also contributes to the mitigation of the threat by generating and audit record each time there is a firmware loading attempt either successful or unsuccessful.